wintercounter/ccss/packages/ccss/README.md

-# `cryptic-css`
+# `ccss`

-> A full version containing all available extra props and plugins.
+> A full version containing extra props and plugins to deliver a full featured solution.

 ## Usage

-Use the same way as core.
+Please consult with the documentation about the details: https://ccss.dev